 Fenbendazole acts by disrupting tubulin.
-Tubulin is a protein that is essential to produce the cellular structures called microtubules.
+Tubulin is a protein essential to produce cellular structures called microtubules.

 This is relevant to cancer therapy because microtubules are required for cell division and replication.
 The microtubules must assemble and disassemble into flexible lines for a cell to make a copy of itself – which cancer cells do a lot of!